united-security-providers/usp-core-waap/src/docs/header-filtering.md

     pattern: "^EVIL.*$"
 response:
   enabled: true
-  # no allowClass for response, there is currently only an implicit one
+  # no allowClass for response, there is currently only a single implicit allowClass
   allow:       # same as for request
   deny:        # same as for request
   denyPattern: # same as for request
 ```